fboglind/project-acholi/README.md

 Use the newly created file *data_config.yaml* as a base.
 Set parameters.
 See *train_config.yaml.example*...

 ### Step 6: Submit job to Snowy (Uppmax cluster):
+If needed update DATA_DIR with the the full path to data directory
 ```
 sbatch train_baseline_model.sh
 ```